Insights · Published Apr 26, 2026 · Updated May 18, 2026 · 20 min read

 The 5 principles behind every good prompt

-Before the 12 templates, the framework.
-These five principles tell you why the templates are shaped the way they are, and how to write your own variants when the templates don't fit.
+Before the 12 templates, the framework that shapes them.
+These five principles tell you why the templates are built the way they are.
+More importantly, they tell you how to write your own variants.
+Use them when the templates don't quite fit your category vocabulary, your ICP segmentation, or your competitive landscape.

 Principle 1: Search like your customer